sjijon/thesis-manuscript/README.md

+# Version control of my PhD thesis manuscript
+This repository contains the files to reproduce my PhD thesis manuscript.

 # PhD thesis
-This repository concerns the version control of my PhD thesis manuscript.

 #### Subject
 Prevention of infectious diseases in the context of effective treatment: a game-theoretic approach